sandeepsharma303/terraform/README.md

 Terraform Refresh and Drift Detection Workflow Infrastructure Refresh

-To check what changes have been made directly in the infrastructure, use Terraform refresh commands.
+To check what changes have been made directly in the infrastructure, use the Terraform refresh commands.

 terraform plan -refresh-only